 Say you're on a train to work, but you forgot your headphones.
 You'd normally listen to music to pass the time, but given the circumstances, your choices are to sit silently like a considerate adult, or to blare songs out of your phone's main speaker like a jerk.
 Thankfully, there's now a third option.

-A new app from developer Usman Farhat uses your phone's earpiece speaker to play audio, and the end result is a subtle, private listening experience.
+A new app from developer Usman Farhat uses your phone's earpiece speaker to play audio, and the end result, as the XDA Portal team has pointed out, is a subtle, private listening experience.
 Since this speaker is normally used for phone calls rather than pumping out the jams, it's easy to direct the sound in a way that only you can hear.
 You can even hold the phone to your ear to make it look like you're on a call when you're listening to your favorite songs.

 To try this one out, the first thing you'll need to do is install the app, which is fittingly called Stealth Audio Player.